 Large online poker brands will be able to attract lots of players with good software and large guarantees.
 In time, Michigan poker sites may be able to share player pools with other legalized states in the US.

 Yes.
 In late 2019 the Lawful Internet Gaming Act was passed in Michigan.
 The new law legalizes and regulates online poker and gambling in the Wolverine State.
+PokerStars became the first operator to launch Michigan online poker in January 2021.

 To create a poker account, you will need to create a username and password.
 You will also need to provide a home address, cell number and Social Security number.
 To verify your ID, you may have to upload a form of photo ID too.

 Yes.
-You will need to be physically located within state lines in order to log in and play Michigan poker online, though you do not need to be a Michigan resident.
+You will need to be physically located within state lines to log in and play Michigan poker online, though you do not need to be a Michigan resident.
 Poker sites will use geolocation tools to verify your position.

 Yes.
 Licensed poker sites in MI will have audited random number generators to guarantee the card distribution is fair.
 Anti-fraud teams will also weed out cheating and the use of bots.